 - Participation in the five-day residential Case-Based Tribunal Studies Practicum (6 graduate credits).

-- Completion of a 40,000 to 45,000 word thesis written under supervision by a faculty member of the Foundation (6 graduate credits).
+- Completion of a 40,000 to 45,000 word thesis written under supervision by a faculty member of the GTF (6 graduate credits).

 Degree candidates are bound by the regulations of the Student Handbook of the year in which they are accepted into their program of study.
 Tuition fees will not change during a student’s course of study, providing the student submits payments and papers on schedule and completes the degree program within the prescribed time.
 If the student does not conform to scheduled payment and/or paper submission deadlines, the student’s file will be deactivated.
 Upon reactivation, the student will be responsible for the tuition and degree requirements which are current at the time of reactivation.